Combined Degrees: Biology B.S./Public Health MPH

 Johnson & Wales University holistically reviews all elements of a student’s application to identify those students most likely to succeed at the university.

-Successful candidates for first year admission have taken a high school, college preparatory academic program including English, mathematics, science, social science and foreign language.
-Science programs require students to have successfully completed Chemistry or higher level science.
+Successful candidates for first-year admission have taken a high school, college preparatory academic program including English, mathematics, science, social science and foreign language.
+Science programs require students to have successfully completed Chemistry or higher-level science.
 Students who apply for admission and do not meet the requirements will be reviewed for admission into another science program.
 Admissions decisions may also consider individual experiences and particular circumstances unique to each student.
 Other considerations are made based upon recommendations, writing ability and extracurricular activities.

-Visiting campus, both in‐person or virtually, and interacting with admissions staff are all valuable ways of assuring that JWU is the right university for you.
+Visiting campus, both in‐person or virtually, is a valuable way of assuring that JWU is the right university for you.